Noel Gay

-Noel Gay (15 July 1898 – 4 March 1954) was born Reginald Moxon Armitage.
-He also used the name Stanley Hill professionally.
-He was a successful British composer of popular music of the 1930s and 1940s whose output comprised 45 songs as well as the music for 28 films and 26 London shows.
+Reginald Moxon Armitage (15 July 1898 – 4 March 1954) known professionally as Noel Gay. was a British composer of popular music of the 1930s and 1940s whose output comprised 45 songs as well as the music for 28 films and 26 London shows.
 Sheridan Morley has commented that he was "the closest Britain ever came to a local Irving Berlin".
 He is best known for the musical, Me and My Girl.

 Early life

 Armitage was born in Wakefield, Yorkshire, England.
 He was educated at Queen Elizabeth Grammar School before obtaining a scholarship at the age of 15 to attend the Royal College of Music in London, after which he attended university.
 A precocious talent, he had deputised for the choirmaster of Wakefield Cathedral from the age of eight, becoming honorary deputy organist at twelve.
 He had become music director and organist at St. Anne's Church in London's Soho district by the age of eighteen, prior a brief period of military service during the First World War and then studied at Christ's College, Cambridge.